David-Henery4/myWeatherApp/README.md

 ## How to use

 To use myWeather app just follow the link below and type in a location to see the weather for that location and then press enter or click on the get current weather button to get the weather for your current location.
+Check it out [Here](https://extremo-weather-finder.netlify.app/)

 ![starting-gif](./readme-Gif/myWeatherAppGif.gif)